corinnabrungs/msn_tree_library/README.md

 ## Run jobs

 Define jobs in jobs.py and run on prefect deployment.
+The option to creat automatically chuncks of your file are disabled for now.

+# Sequence creation

+# Well visualization

+For more information go to the [documentation](\well_visualization.md).